-The striving yogis could attain godhood, but with the coming of the Tantras, it was explained that we are already liberated and that we exist as emanations of the One.
+The striving yogis could attain godhood, but with the coming of the Tantras, it was explained that we are already liberated, and that we exist as emanations of The One.

-This great conceptual leap in Indian religiousity that is taken by the Tantras was foreshadowed in the Vedas, most specifically in the stories of the yogi-like Kesins (“long hairs”) of the Rig Veda, who were “friends with this god and that god.”
+This great conceptual leap in Indian religiousity taken by the Tantras was foreshadowed in the Vedas, most specifically in the stories of the yogi-like Kesins (“long hairs”) of the Rig Veda, who were “friends with this god and that god.”

 The cults of Tantra settled both householders and yogis into the seat of divinity by claiming that the identity of initiated practitioners was Shiva himself.